Elteoremadebeethoven/MC-TB/README.md

 Link to the gif, video or image.

-You can add an .md file in case you want to explain more the code, as you can see in orbits/ Even if you only add one file, you should always place it in a folder.
+You can add an .md file in case you want to explain more the code, as you can see in Idioms/Spanish, even if you only add one file, you should always place it in a folder.
 All the code must to be in one file, and it must be in english.

 # Recommendations